-Osias lives with his father and his mother.
-At home, duties include buying or selling in the market , making beds and helping in the kitchen.
+Osias makes his home with his father and his mother.
+Buying or selling in the market , making beds and helping in the kitchen are his household duties.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a seller in the market.
 There are 5 children in the family.

 Your love and support will help Osias to receive the assistance he needs to develop his potential.
 Please pray for him.